-18. Inadvertent Disclosure of Confidential Information Covered by Attorneyinformation or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
+18. Inadvertent Disclosure of Confidential Information Covered by Attorney-Client Privilege or Work Product.
+The inadvertent disclosure or production of any information or document that is subject to an objection on the basis of attorney-client privilege or work-product protection, including, but not limited, to information or documents that may be considered Confidential Information under the Protective Order, will not be deemed to waive a party's claim to its privileged or protected nature or estop that party or the privilege holder from designating the information or document as attorney-client privileged or subject to the work product doctrine at a later date.
 Any party receiving any such information or document must return it upon request to the producing party.
-Upon receiving such a request as to information, documents and categories of documents, the receiving party must return the information or documents to the producing party within 7 days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
+Upon receiving such a request as to specific information or documents, the receiving party must return the information or documents to the producing party within 7 days, regardless of whether the receiving party agrees with the claim of privilege and/or work-product protection.
 Disclosure of the information or document by the other party prior to such later designation will not be deemed a violation of the provisions of this Order.
-The provisions of this section constitute an order pursuant to Rules 502(d) and(e) of the Federal Rules of
+The provisions of this section constitute an order pursuant to Rules 502(d) and(e) of the Federal Rules of Evidence.